MichaelB167/bitcoin-mining-applications/README.md

 ## What is the block chain?

 The block chain is a public ledger/database which is operated on by the aforementioned nodes.
 Remember when you almost had your university credentials rescinded for torrenting Wings of Liberty without a vpn on the school network?
-Bitcoin works in a similar capacity, albeit by providing tangible financial rewards for providing peer-to-peer mining services.
+Bitcoin works in a similar capacity, albeit by providing tangible financial rewards (bitcoins) for providing peer-to-peer mining services.

 In contrast to the tree structure we've seen in class, the block chain relies on a structure called the merkle/hash tree which recursively hashes nodes together until they are consolidated into one.

 <img src="http://i.imgur.com/GCvX5Jh.png?1  ">

 Miners/power users operate server banks which perform this operation repeatedly to consolidate transactions and verify their authenticity.
 Again, this is where the peer-to-peer nature of the Bitcoin network comes in.
+Every time a hash is created and miners provide validation for the transactions they recieve, they also get 25 bitcoins.
+The block chain is then globally updated and the process starts over.

 To be accepted by the network, blocks must contain an arbitray number (nonce) that is determined by a brute force algorithm even more advanced than my tic tac toe game logic.
 Each block header contains the following when completed: